Salivary Glands Long Essays

 Photodiagnosis:

-1. Autofluorescence spectroscopy:
+1. Autofluorescence Spectroscopy:

-• It is a non-invasive method
+• Autofluorescence Spectroscopy is a non-invasive method

-2. Fluorescence photography:
+2. Fluorescence Photography:

-Histopathological methods:
+Histopathological Methods:

 1. Biopsy:

-• It is the removal of part of tissue for the purpose of histological examination and analysis
+Biopsy is the removal of part of tissue for the purpose of histological examination and analysis

-2. Exfoliative cytology:
+2. Exfoliative Cytology:

-Exfoliative cytology Technique:
+Exfoliative Cytology Technique:

 Scrap the surface of the lesion